two23three/phase-0-pac-1-comparisons-in-javascript/README.md

 types aren't the same, which can result in unexpected behavior and bugs that can be difficult to track down.
 Even if you find you need to compare two values of different data types, you should avoid using loose operators.
-You will be better off converting one of the variables to the other's data type first, then comparing them using a strict operator.
+You will be better off converting the data type of one of the variables so they have the same type, then comparing them using a strict operator.

 ## Identify equality operators